 This will give the breeder several generations to breed down a standard sized doodle to a smaller size and avoid structural issues.

-The general rule I have heard in breeders circles is that the difference between two mating dogs should not be greater than 10 pounds.
+The general rule heard in breeders circles is that the difference between two mating dogs should not be greater than 10 pounds.
 This allows a gradual decrease in size with less potential issues.

-So, instead of breeding a full sized Golden Retriever with a mini poodle to get a Mini Goldendoodle, they would match a smaller Golden to a small standard Poodle or a true Moyen Poodle, to get a medium sized F1 Goldendoodle.
+So, instead of breeding a full sized Golden Retriever with a miniature poodle to get a Mini Goldendoodle, they would match a smaller Golden to a small standard Poodle or a true Moyen Poodle, to get a medium sized F1 Goldendoodle.

 This process is repeated until the puppies are consistently a smaller size.